-The global energy outlook presented in a new report from the World Energy Council is really three different views of the future.
-World Energy Scenarios 2016: The Grand Transition describes the current global energy sector as being on the cusp of dramatic transformation.
+The global energy outlook presented in a report from the World Energy Council is really three different views of the future.
+World Energy Scenarios 2016: The Grand Transition describes the current global energy sector as being on the cusp of dramatic transformation impacting the global energy sector.
 Three different exploratory scenarios offer a unique way to think about and discuss what electricity generation could look like over the next 40+ years.

-One of the “likely” futures presented highlights the phenomenal rise in solar energy, which it says, will continue at an unprecedented rate.
+One of the key findings presented highlights the phenomenal rise in solar energy, which, the WEC says, will continue at an unprecedented rate.
 According to the report, solar and wind energy contributed 4% of total power generation in 2014.
-By 2060, the WEC says that number will climb to between 20% to 39% depending on which scenario path is taken.
+By 2060, that number will climb to between 20% and 39% (depending on which scenario prevails).

-Another future fact cited says the demand for electricity will double by that same year.
+Another key finding is that the demand for electricity will likely double by 2060.
 Solar energy will help feed the next generation’s increased appetite to power its technology-enabled urban lifestyle.

-These predictions and more are backed by the culmination of three years of work by a network of more than 70 WEC members from over 25 countries.
+These predictions and more are backed by the three-year efforts of a network of more than 70 WEC members from over 25 countries.
 Predictions are quantified using a global multi-regional energy system model.

-The full report is the size of a novella and is ready to download for those looking for in-depth information.
-An executive summary is also available and offers a comprehensive overview of the report’s findings.
+The full report is available as a download for those looking for in-depth information.
+An executive summary provides an overview of the report’s findings.
 Both help to recalibrate how we view and discuss the future of global energy.